 Mechanical vibrating screens are generally used for screening the material of various grain sizes.
 This standard covers the nomenclature, classification, details of construction, recommended material of construction and safety requirements for mechanical vibrating screens for use in non-hazardous areas.

-This standard was originally published in 1987.
+This standard was first published in 1987.
 The present revision has been taken up with a view incorporating the modification found necessary as a result of experience gained in the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex C.